isomerpages/sp-dndas/pages/Koh Seng Choon.md

 description: ""
 ---
 <h3><strong>Executive Director @ Project Dignity</strong></h3>
+<p><a href="https://www.linkedin.com/in/kohsengchoon/" rel="noopener nofollow" target="_blank">Seng Choon</a> is
-<p>Seng Choon is the Exceutive Director of Dignity Kitchen TM, Singapore's
-first hawker training school for the disabled and disadvantaged people.
+the Exceutive Director of Dignity Kitchen TM, Singapore's first hawker training school for the disabled and disadvantaged people.
 He started work in a Singapore Shipyard before deciding to pursue his studies at Sheffield University, UK.
 In 3 years he completed a dual honours degree in Engineering and Business Administration with first class honours.
 He also holds an MSc in Computer Integrated Manufacturing from Cranfield Institute of Technology, UK.</p>
 <p>Working in UK upon graduation, he was involved with the management of
 a steel foundry; and later in merger and acquisition of businesses in China, Indonesia and the United States as part of the steel foundry's growth strategies.</p>